 Play-by-play for Westwood One's coverage of The Masters, US Open and PGA Championship

-Beyond his coverage of the New York Giants, he also hosts SiriusXM radio’s weekday NFL program called The Opening Drive as well as Moving The Chainswhich continues to serve as one of the premier destinations for professional football talk.
-Papa has also called numerous regular season and postseason NFL games for Westwood One Radio (previously called Dial Global).
+Beyond his coverage of the New York Giants, he also hosts SiriusXM radio’s weekday NFL program called The Opening Drive as well as Moving The Chains which continues to serve as one of the premier destinations for professional football talk.
+Papa has also called numerous regular season and postseason NFL games for Westwood One Radio.

-Since 2009, Papa has served as play-by-play broadcaster for the NFL World Feed (international telecast) of the Super Bowl beamed to over 180 countries.
+Papa served as play-by-play broadcaster for the NFL World Feed (international telecast) of the Super Bowl that was beamed to over 180 countries.

-Beyond his work with the NFL, Papa has handled numerous duties for NBC Sports since 1992 including the famed Bayou Classic featuring Grambling State vs. Southern.
+In addition to his work with the NFL, Papa has handled numerous duties for NBC Sports since 1992 including the famed Bayou Classic featuring Grambling State vs. Southern.
 Papa has also been the voice for the annual U.S. Army All-American Bowl featuring the nation’s top college football recruits.
-Most recently in 2018, he was seen as the play-by-play voice for the American Flag Football League which aired on the NFL Network.
+Most recently in 2018, he was seen as the play-by-play voice for the American Flag Football League, which aired on the NFL Network.

 Since 2012, Papa has served as play-by-play host on Golf Channel for the PGA TOUR, Champions Tour and NCAA Golf Championships.
-In 2018, Papa celebrated his 14th year as the anchor for the long form coverage of Westwood One’s coverage of the Masters.
-He has spent four years as the 18th hole tower anchor.
-In addition, Papa has been a part of the broadcast team for Westwood One’s coverage of The Masters, US Open, and PGA Championship.
+For 14 years, Papa served as the anchor for the long form coverage of Westwood One’s coverage of the Masters.
+He has spent four years as the 18th-hole tower anchor.
+In addition, Papa has been a part of the broadcast team for Westwood One’s coverage of The Masters, US Open and PGA Championship.